pepopowitz/do-scary-things/slides/src/03-why.md

 **climbed me like a tree** a couple years ago, shrieking, when a dog came running up to her.

 [Explain why].

 ---

+TODO: image of snowball

+Notes:

+This pattern matching is also why once you develop a fear of something,

+It grows worse over time

+The pattern matching continues to associate this thing with a threat

+Even if it never really was one.

+---